Teachers union rebuffs Chicago mayor’s request to end strike

 The union’s president, Jesse Sharkey, says that while he’s confident that the strike could end this week, the city needs to commit to “new resources” before that happens.

+The district announced Monday afternoon that classes will be canceled for a fourth day on Tuesday.

-Classes have been canceled since last Thursday.
-The teachers are demanding a salary increase, smaller class sizes and more librarians, nurses and other support staff.
+Teachers are demanding a salary increase, smaller class sizes and more librarians, nurses and other support staff.